Akke/BotDocs/README.md

     ]
 }
 ```
-`Informative` is the category name, where commands should be grouped, but if you don't have any clear categories it would be more suitable to create a "generic" category and place all of your commands inside of that.

-The following properties must exist for the application to behave correctly:
+**Categories**
+* `Informative` - Name of the category which its children are put into.
+All commands inside each category will appear grouped similarly on the website.

+**Properties**
 * `name` (string)
 * `aliases` (array with strings)
 * `description` (string)
 * `usage` (string)
 * `params` (array with objects, see example above)
 * **If a command requires a specific permission set:** `permissions` (object, see example above)

+If you're missing any property, you're likely to stumble upon multiple errors.

 ## Configuration
 The configuration that can be found in `src/configs/app.js` comes with many configuration options.